CharlieJT/Simon-Memory-Game/README.md

 - The player has no need for a back button or to reload the page.
 Easy and informative buttons have been provided at all times to ensure the the player has an easy way around the game.

+### User Stories

+- #### As a player, I'd like to see:
+    - A professional and strong looking game to draw the player into playing.
+    - Simple and easy to use controls to ensure that the game is easy to control.
+    - Different coloured pads which have a different sound for each pad as a clear distinction between each pad.
+    - An information window showing all information about how the game is played to avoid confusion.
+    - A sense of achievement a goal to strive for whilst playing the game.
+    - Professional sounds which give a nice feel to their specific purpose.
+    - Different settings of play so the player can play to a level they are comfortable with.

 ### Design Ideas